charlesb/CDF-workshop/README.md

   - Change **Use Transactions** value to **false**
   - Apply changes

-- Step 5: Start the entire flow
+You can now start the entire flow

 The overall flow should look like this